mkantzer/mkantLogRhythm/README.md

 =======

   * if a Cluster node fails (for example, is terminated from the AWS console), re-runnign the playbook does not add a new node to the cluster.
+  * Security has not been configured on GlusterFS; anyone can currently mount

 Potential Improvements